nikolaAV/skeleton/type safe printf/README.md

 const char* m = "The value of %s is about %g (unless you live in %s).\n";
 printf(m,pi,3.14159,"Indiana");

-// type-safe version, focus on the format string below const string pi = "pi";
+// type-safe version, focus on the format string below: converion specifiers are absent const string pi = "pi";
 const char* m = "The value of % is about % (unless you live in %).\n";
 type_safe::printf(m,pi,3.14159,"Indiana");